-Fisherman rescues woman who nearly drowned near Ashland County dam
+Woman in critical condition after almost drowning near Ashland County dam

-ASHLAND – A fisherman helped find and rescue an 18-year-old woman who went under water near the Charles Mill Dam, the Ashland County Sheriff’s office says.
+ASHLAND, Ohio - A fisherman helped find and rescue an 18-year-old woman who went under water near the Charles Mill Dam, the Ashland County Sheriff’s office says.

 The woman was swimming with friends around 2:15 a.m.
 Thursday, according to a 911 call obtained by FOX 8.